System Development Corporation

 System Development Corporation (SDC) was a computer software company based in Santa Monica, California.
-Founded in 1955, it is considered the first company of its kind.
+Initially created as a division of the RAND Corporation in December 1955 (under the name System Development Division) and established as an independent organization in October 1956, it was a very influential organization that trained a large portion of the emerging programmer workforce in the United States in the late 1950s, referred to by some as "a university for programmers."

 History

 SDC began as the systems engineering group for the SAGE air-defense system at the RAND Corporation.
 In April 1955, the government contracted with RAND to help write software for the SAGE project.
 Within a few months, RAND's System Development Division had 500 employees developing SAGE applications.
 Within a year, the division had up to 1,000 employees.
-RAND spun off the group in 1957 as a non-profit organization that provided expertise for the United States military in the design, integration, and testing of large, complex, computer-controlled systems.
+RAND spun off the group in 1956 as a non-profit organization that provided expertise for the United States military in the design, integration, and testing of large, complex, computer-controlled systems.
 SDC became a for-profit corporation in 1969, and began to offer its services to all organizations rather than only to the American military.

 The first two systems that SDC produced were the SAGE system, written for the IBM AN/FSQ-7 [Q-7] computer, and the SAGE System Training Program [SSTP], written for the IBM 701 series of computers.
 The Q-7 was notable in that it was based on vacuum tubes.
 Intended as a duplex, with two computers for operational sites, there was a single Q-7 installed at the SDC complex in Santa Monica (2400 and 2500 Colorado; now occupied by the Water Garden).
 It was said that at the time the Q-7 building, a separate structure, required half of the air conditioning then used in the entire city of Santa Monica - perhaps in jest, but close to the truth.

 In late 1961 SDC became the Computer Program Integration Contractor [CPIC] for the Air Force Satellite Control Network, and maintained that role for many years.
 As a part of that role, SDC wrote software for and delivered it to the AFSCN's then string of satellite tracking stations both in the US and abroad.